-The classification process considers two major factors regarding environmental risks: the evaluation of positive contribution and possible negative environmental impacts, as well as the availability of mitigation/compensation/adaptation mechanisms.
+of mitigation/compensation/adaptation mechanisms.
 The report highlights the combination of a taxonomy-based approach and a process-standard approach that financial institutions apply across all countries where they invest:

-- Taxonomy: The taxonomy-based approach is applied in China and the European Union (EU), among others, to allow financial institutions to easily identify projects (e.g., Chinese Green Credit Catalogue) or define green by applying environmental emission thresholds (e.g., EU Taxonomy) for different sectors based on science-based thresholds for green and non-green projects. - Process and management: To support the taxonomy-based approach, several institutions, such as the World Bank, IFC, and various NGOs, provide process standards to ensure environmental risk management through safeguard procedures and sector-specific Environmental, Health, and Safety (EHS) procedures that are applied in all countries.
+- Taxonomy: The taxonomy-based approach is applied in China and the European Union (EU), among others, to allow financial institutions to easily identify projects (e.g., Chinese Green Credit Catalogue) or define green by applying environmental emission thresholds (e.g., EU Taxonomy) for different sectors based on science-based thresholds for green and non-green projects. - Process and management: To support the taxonomybased approach, several institutions, such as the World Bank, IFC, and various NGOs, provide process standards to ensure environmental risk management through safeguard procedures and sector-specific Environmental, Health, and Safety (EHS) procedures that are applied in all countries.